FrenchFryFan2/the-infinite-tree/docs/layer-features.md

 - update(diff): **optional**.
 This function is called every game tick.
 Use it for any passive resource production or time-based things. `diff` is the time since the last tick.

-- autoUpgrade: **optional**, a boolean value, if true, the game will attempt to buy this layer's upgrades every tick.
-Defaults to false.

 - automate(): **optional**.
 This function is called every game tick, after production.
-Use it to activate automation things that aren't otherwise supported.
+Use it to activate automation things other than prestige, if appropriate.

 - resetsNothing: **optional**.
 Returns true if this layer shouldn't trigger any resets when you prestige.